Day 14: Friends

 Another new feature to Mission Mode occurs only if you’re in a mission with a traditional RTC segment, not a mission that auto-completes.
 During the RTC portion, the game becomes something of a race.
 The first player to make it back to the dark corridor within the time limit wins 20 mission points (thankfully, you only have to step on the circle, not bring up a menu to interact with it like in single player), and the rest receive a diminishing amount of Mission Points in order.
 There is no sense in continuing to 100% a mission in Mission Mode, as there’s no reward for doing so, so everyone will bolt to the portal the moment you hit the white line on the mission bar, if not outright turn on each other to fight for mission points that way.
 Unfortunately, Gathering Gates make a mockery of this final race, so attacks are probably to be expected.
 As a result, the whole Mission Points feature has an air of mutinous, infighting Org members who don’t care about their actual assignment.
 But you’ll want to be careful as you bustle and infight: if you die three times during a mission for any reason, you’ll be kicked out entirely, stuck with your current Mission Point total.

 These Mission Crowns are exchanged at the shop… once you’ve unlocked the feature during story mode.
-As you might recall, we don’t even have access to the shop in story mode at the moment, and the “Redeem” section in the shop is tied to Mission Mode and to Challenges, which means that the developers chose not to let you redeem any of your Mission Crowns until Challenges were also unlocked!
+As you might recall, we don’t even have access to the shop in story mode at the moment, and since the “Redeem” section in the shop is tied to Mission Mode and to Challenges, which means that the developers chose not to let you redeem any of your Mission Crowns until Challenges were also unlocked!
 In any events, Mission Crown redemption works like a checklist: you receive prizes from the bottom of the list all the way to the top.
 There’s one prize attached to 1 total crown, another prize to 2, one to 5, and so on, all the way up to 358, same as the title of the game.

 I’m going to put off discussion of Mission Mode’s major prizes until the post-game, simply so we aren’t gumming up this early post with concepts we won’t yet even understand.
-Still: if you plan on playing Mission Mode, you should play it alongside the main game, or else its prizes will feel useless!
+Still: if you plan on playing Mission Mode, you should play it alongside the main game, or else most of its prizes will feel useless!

 I should say one thing: something that bothers me about Mission Mode is that the game never bothers to let you play as other characters during the main game.
 Mission Mode is prohibitive: enemies are three or four times stronger than the main game, and the game often “skips” and lags – yes, even in solo Mission Mode play!
 A few in-story bonus missions spent controlling other characters would have livened up story mode considerably, especially if they had allowed you to do some real evil things (though that’s not necessary).